 Disclaimer: due to the coronavirus pandemic, this course description might be subject to changes.

-Disciplines: The course advances interdisciplinary thinking in that it engages with survey essays and specialist research from a variety of domains (see above), inviting students to reflect on convention and individual agency as regards subject matter, theory, and method within and between various fields in the humanities and the social sciences.
+The course invites reflection on convention and individual agency as regards subject matter, theory, and method in the humanities and the social sciences.

 This course is an (extracurricular) Honours Class: an elective course within the Honours College programme.
 Third year students who don’t participate in the Honours College, have the opportunity to apply for a Bachelor Honours Class.
 Students will be selected based on i.a. their motivation and average grade.